Can't Help Myself (Sun Yuan and Peng Yu): Description

 The functional purpose of the moving robotic arm in Can't Help Myself spans much further than its interactive dance moves and crowd engagement.
 The duty of the robotic arm is to sweep up the dark-red cellulose ether fluid that seeps out from its inner core, something that was thought as necessary to maintain its functionality.
 The 4 GigE Cognex industrial cameras, placed above the sculpture, alert the robotic arm to move to an area of spillage and squeegee said fluid back to its center.
 As time proceeded the spillage became larger and became harder for the robotic arm to manage.
 This shifted the life trajectory of the robot from dancing and entertaining its viewers to constantly working to fulfill its programmed duty.
 The responsibilities of the sculptures have been equated to the participation in a Sisyphean task, a task that will never be fully completed, by the artists and curators alike.
 The endless sweeping of the fluid to the inner core of the sculpture was artistically intended to be absurd, laborious, and eerily satisfying.
-The audience surveying the repetitive duty of the robot keeps them engaged in the piece and contemplate its meaning and significance.
+The audience surveying the repetitive duty of the robot keeps them engaged in the piece and encourages them to contemplate its meaning and significance.
 Furthermore, the repeated duty of Can't Help Myself gives it a sense of consciousness as a life-form, one that has been captured, confined, and subject to a task in a given space.

 Two years after the completion of Can't Help Myself, Yuan and Yu decided to turn off the robot in 2019.
 The robot's shutoff was not due to hydraulics or the loss of too much fluid, as Can't Help Myself was completely programmed, ran on electricity, and powered off every night by museum staff.
 The hydraulics of the kinetic sculpture was only a component of the piece to make a statement and not an integral part of its functionality.
 The artwork was programmed to perpetually squeegee the "blood-like" fluid seeping from its inner core, as a Sisyphean task rather than a life necessity.